Updated August 18, 2023

 To prove negligence, plaintiffs have to show that another person or corporation owed them a duty of care in the situation that led to the injury.
 Plaintiffs in the Astroworld lawsuits claim that Scott and other defendants had a duty of care to ensure a safe concert.

-Plaintiffs also have to show that the defendants violated (or "breached") the standard of care that they owed.
-The Astroworld plaintiffs allege that defendants failed to, among other things:
+Plaintiffs also have to show that the defendants violated (or "breached") the duty of care that they owed.
+The Astroworld plaintiffs allege that the defendants failed to, among other things:

-Astroworld victims might argue that the defendants were clearly negligent because they:
+Astroworld victims argue that the defendants were clearly negligent because they:

-In general and in the Astroworld cases, plaintiffs must also prove that what the defendants did (or didn't do) actually caused the plaintiffs' harm.
-They also have to show exactly what that harm was—for example, broken limbs and severe emotional distress.
+In general and in the Astroworld cases, plaintiffs must also prove that what the defendants did (or didn't do) caused the plaintiffs' harm.
+They also have to show exactly what that harm was—for example, broken limbs and severe emotional distress (called "damages").

 The Astroworld plaintiffs aren't just saying that Travis Scott and others were negligent.
 They are alleging that the defendants were grossly negligent.
 Gross negligence is a more extreme form of ordinary negligence.
 It goes beyond carelessness to include reckless, unreasonable, or even willful (intentional) misconduct.